makllaus/tadsOS/README.md

 # tadsOS
 Linux distribution aimed at students and / or professionals in the area of systems analysis and development.
-Containing as main tools of development and analysis.
+Containing the main tools of development and analysis.

 # Introduction
 This version is a beta, created from Ubuntu Builder, but the goal is that anyone interested can help improve the distro so that it becomes increasingly efficient in its purpose.
 I will leave some links whose content destines the production of linux's distros, in several ways.
 Thanks in advance to all who have come and / or already contributed to the project.